Aldehyde tag: Development

-Aldehydes and ketones are used as chemical reporters due to their strong electrophilic properties.
-This enables a reaction under mild conditions when using a strong nucleophilic coupling partner.
-Typically, hydrazides and aminooxy probes are used in bioconjugation.
-They form stabilized addition products with carbonyl groups that are favored under the physiological reaction conditions.
-At neutral pH, the equilibrium of Schiff base formation lies far to the reactant's side.
-To make more product named compounds are used to form stable hydrazones and oximes.
-Since the pH-optimum of 4 to 6 cannot be achieved by adding a catalyst due to associated toxicity, the reaction is slow in live cells.
+Aldehydes and ketones are used as chemical reporters due to their electrophilic properties.
+These properties enable a reaction under mild conditions when using a strong nucleophilic coupling partner.
+Typically, hydrazides and aminooxy probes are used in bioconjugation by forming stabilized addition products with carbonyl groups that are favored under the physiological reaction conditions.
+At neutral pH, the equilibrium of Schiff base formation lies far to the reactant side.
+To form stable hydrazones and oximes, compound derivatives are used to yield more product.
+Since the pH optimum of 4 to 6 cannot be achieved by adding a catalyst due to associated toxicity, the reaction is slow in live cells.
 A typical reaction constant is 10−4 to 10−3 M−1 s−1.

-A carbon group is introduced into proteins as a chemical reporter using various techniques, including modern methods like stop codon suppression and the herein discussed aldehyde tag.
+A carbonyl group is introduced into proteins as a chemical reporter using various techniques, including methods like stop codon suppression and aldehyde tagging.
 Limiting the use of aldehydes and ketones is their restricted bioorthogonality in certain cellular environments.
-Limitations of aldehydes and ketones as chemical reporters are due to:
+Limitations of aldehydes and ketones as chemical reporters include: